DanskSupermarked/ds-frontend/docs/scripts/utils/responsive-classes.md

 __Return__

-`boolean`: Whether the midea size is of type.
+`boolean`: Whether the media size is of type.

 __Example__